pinout-xyz/Pinout.xyz/README.md

 *note 1: you will need several python modules installed to render and serve a local version of the site, run*
 *`pip install -r requirements.txt` from the top of the repository tree to install the required modules.*

-*note 2: if you are facing issues on your preview (card not showing, text update not appearing ...), you can fix it by erasing your browser's cache (image and cache file only)*
+*note 2: if you are facing issues with your preview (card not showing, text update not appearing ...), you can fix it by erasing your browser's cache (image and cache file only)*

-The last step will be to submit your finished translation as a [pull request](https://github.com/Gadgetoid/Pinout.xyz/pulls) and we'll get it live on its own *&lt;languagecode&gt;*.pinout.xyz subdomain :)
-(this can include any number of boards, it does not have to be the entire line-up of boards)
+The last step will be to submit your finished translation as a [pull request](https://github.com/Gadgetoid/Pinout.xyz/pulls) and we'll get it live on its own *&lt;languagecode&gt;*.pinout.xyz subdomain (this can include any number of boards, it does not have to be the entire line-up).

-If you wish to provide a translation for an existing subdomain, or correct a typo in an existing mark down file, just edit the file in place (leaving the files in the `translate` folder for review, if you push a trabslation).
+If you wish to provide a translation for an existing subdomain, or correct a typo in an existing mark down file, just edit the file in place (leaving the files in the `translate` folder for review, if you are pushing a translation).

 If you have a question about translations, raise an [issue](https://github.com/Gadgetoid/Pinout.xyz/issues) and we'll be happy to help you get past whatever hurdle you may face!